Cultural views on the midriff and navel: 2000s

 During the 2000s, it became common among young women to expose their belly buttons by rolling up their shirts similar to a crop top.
 During sport events such as football, the female audience apply body paints or temporary tattoos around their belly buttons.
 In 2010, Korean girl group Rainbow's dance routine that involved lifting up their shirts to expose their navels became popular.
-The band stated in an interview, "We have to keep our abs in shape for the belly button dance."
-But the routine was subsequently has been banned.
+The band stated in an interview, "We have to keep our abs in shape for the belly button dance." the routine was subsequently banned.
 The SBS TV show Inkigayo told girl groups to restrain showing their skin too much and about their outfits.
 In 2013, Yoona, a member of Korean girl band Girls' Generation, caused a minor controversy by revealing an exposed midriff featuring a protruding cantaloupe-like outie navel, which started a spirited discussion and polarized opinions on the Chinese-language internet.

-Although, the formal wear is expected to cover the stomach and belly button.
+Formal wear is expected to cover the stomach and belly button.